The CRT Displays

 The End-of-Line command is intended for efficient use of the refresh buffer.
 When a "character" word of this format is read, the next character word is assumed to be at the beginning of the next line (same as CR/LF).

-The New Address command is used to re-position the character pointer to another memory address.
+The New Word Address command is used to re-position the character pointer to another memory address.
 When a "character" word in this format is read, the next character word is assumed as the new memory address.
-This feature can be used to skip portions of the refresh memory (or even loop through the refresh memory).
+This feature can be used to skip portions of the buffer memory (or even loop through the buffer memory).

 The No Operation command specifies that the character word should be ignored.

-The first word at address 70000 for the 98750A standard CRT monitor or address 60000 for the 98770A and the 98780A has a special meaning.
-For the 98750A, bit 15 of this word toggles between alpha and graphics mode (if set, graphics mode is enabled).
+As with the address octal 70000, the first word at address 60000 for the 98770A and the 98780A has a special meaning.
 For the 98770A or the 98780A monitor, bit 15 switches the graphics mode on, and bit 14 the alpha mode (so both modes can be operated in parallel).
 The remaining 14 bits specifiy the first address of the next character word.
-This feature enables a "windowing" capability: Since an efficiently managed refresh buffer can store much more content than a display can hold, a text window can be used to move along the buffer (including scrolling) without the need to re-write the display data, just by re-positioning the pointer at address 60000 or 70000, respectively.

 The CRT unit takes over the attributed character information and generates characters from a character ROM on the scanlines of the display.
 The alpha display provides 25 lines of 80 characters each on a 720 x 375 dot raster for the 98750A display and 28 lines of 80 characters each on a 720 x 420 dot raster for the 98770A and the 98780A displays.